On the maximal directional Hilbert transform: Trees and tree systems

 0.1in We now rearrange the sequence $\{t_{N}\}\subset[0,1]$ in increasing order.
 Specifically, there exists a unique permutation $\sigma$ of the numbers $\left\{1, 2, \ldots 2^{m}-1\right\}$, depending only on $m$, such that

 (In the example in Figure 3, we have $\sigma(1)=4,\sigma(2)=2, \sigma(3)=5$, etc.) 0.1in If $f_1,\dots,f_{2^m-1}$ are Haar functions on the line, then for each $N=1,\dots,2^m-1$ the number $t_N$ is the coordinate of the point where $f_N$ changes sign from positive to negative, and the permutation $\sigma$ arranges the sequence $\{t_N\}$ in increasing order.
-This observation leads directly to a special case, due to Nikishin and Ulyanov \cite{N-U}, of the lemma below.
-The general case with $n=2$ is due to Karagulyan \cite{Karagulyan}.
-The higher-dimensional case is essentially identical, but since Karagulyan's proof is difficult to read due to notational inconsistencies and minor errors, we provide the complete argument.
+This observation leads directly to a special case, due to Nikishin and Ulyanov \cite{N-U}, of Lemma \ref{Karagulyan's tree systems lemma} below.
+The generalization of the lemma to general tree systems is due to Karagulyan \cite{Karagulyan}; while Karagulyan states it only for $n=2$, the same proof works in all dimensions.
+We follow the argument of \cite{Karagulyan}, with minor corrections\footnote{Karagulyan uses $f_{\sigma(h)}(x) \leq 0$ instead of $f_{\sigma(h)}(x) < 0$ in his definition of $l_x$.
+With that definition, the property (\ref{tree system claim}) does not necessarily hold.
+We have rewritten that part of the proof.
+Alternatively, Karagulyan's proof does work if the definition of $l_x$ is changed to $l_{x} = \max \left\{ h : 1 \leq h < 2^{m},\ f_{\sigma(k)}(x) \leq 0\ \forall\ 1\leq k\leq h \right\}$ instead.
+We thank an anonymous referee, as well as G.~Karagulyan (private communication), for bringing that to our attention. } and expository changes.

 \begin{lemma} (\cite[Lemma 1]{Karagulyan}) If $\sigma$ is the permutation defined in \eqref{definition of sigma}, then for every signed tree system $f_1, \dots , f_{2^{m}-1}$ in $\mathbb{R}^{n}$ we have